-I’m Lauren, as of right now, I’m the (only) person behind Mission Marketer.
+I’m Lauren!
+I’m the person behind Mission Marketer.
 My goal with this site is to help people find marketing jobs.
 I’ve been in the space long enough to get a feel for what companies are looking for and the skills gap that is occurring in college.

 I graduated with a high GPA, and didn’t realize until I started my job search that nobody cares about it!
 All my life I had straight As and stressed out about having an A- or a B, I thought having a B was the end of me.

 My job search led me to an unpaid internship, and I had to work a night position at a pizza restaurant to make up for that lack of pay.
 Eventually I was offered a full time position.
 Because I didn’t have any proof of digital marketing skills, the best way to get into a job was through an unpaid internship.
 If I had developed my skills enough to showcase them, I know I could have negotiated and landed a paid position.